 Often, we diagnose thumb arthritis using a combination of clinical tests and X-rays.

-In general, clinical findings include tenderness at the base of the thumb, restricted movement of the thumb joint, and reduced thumb strength.
+Clinical findings generally include tenderness at the base of the thumb, restricted movement of the thumb joint, and reduced thumb strength.

 X-ray of the thumb shows narrowed joint space, spur formation, and a deformed joint.

-Overall, it is essential to assess every patient with thumb pain to ensure no other cause such as De Quervain’s tenosynovitis, trigger thumb, or inflammatory arthritis.
+Overall, assessing every patient with thumb pain is essential to ensure no other cause, such as De Quervain’s tenosynovitis, trigger thumb, STT joint Arthritis or inflammatory arthritis.

 What treatments are available for thumb arthritis?